apache/flink/docs/dev/table/catalogs.md

 ### GenericInMemoryCatalog

 Flink sessions always have a built-in `GenericInMemoryCatalog` named `default_catalog`, which has a built-in default database named `default_database`.
-All temporary metadata, such tables defined using `TableEnvironment#registerTable` is registered to this catalog.

 ### HiveCatalog